ovis-hpc/ldms/ldms/src/sampler/lustre_mdc/ldms-sampler_lustre_mdc.rst

 ``/sys/kernel/debug/lustre/mdc/*/stats``.
 The metric sets will have instance names combining the producer name and the mdc name.

-This plugin will work with Lustre versions 2.12 and others which share these file locations and formats.
+This plugin should work with at least Lustre versions 2.12 and 2.15.
+The debugfs filesystem must be mounted for lustre data access, which is also usually restricted to the root user.

 CONFIGURATION ATTRIBUTE SYNTAX
 ==============================